silverwind/droppy/README.md

 ```
 The above configuration will result in:
 - HTTP listening on all IPv4 and IPv6 interfaces, port 80.
-- HTTPS (SPDY) listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided SSL/TLS files.
+- HTTPS listening on all IPv4 interfaces, port 443, with 1 year of HSTS duration, using the provided SSL/TLS files.

 A listener object accepts these options:
 - `host` {String/Array} - Network interface(s) to listen on.
 Use an array for multiple interfaces.
 - `port` {Number/Array} - Port(s) to listen on.
 Use an array for multiple ports.
-- `protocol` {String} - Protocol to use, `http` or `https`. `https` includes SPDY.
+- `protocol` {String} - Protocol to use, `http` or `https`.
 - `hsts` {Number} - Length of the [HSTS](http://en.wikipedia.org/wiki/HTTP_Strict_Transport_Security) header in seconds.
 Set to `0` to disable HSTS.
 - `key` {String} - Path to the SSL/TLS private key file.
 If ommitted, uses self-generated key.
 - `cert` {String} - Path to the SSL/TLS certificate file.
 If ommitted, uses self-signed certificate.